COVID-19 – Advice to applicants

 The Panel is further guided by any other relevant legislation and the National Health and Medical Research Council’s Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (2007)

 Members, including the Chairperson and Deputy Chairpersons, are appointed to the Panel by the Governor in Council (s83) for a period of no longer than three years (s86 and s87(A)).

 Applications to the Panel are considered by a full division of the Panel consisting of the Chairperson, a Deputy Chairperson and three other members, at least one of whom has expertise in child protection (s85(3).

 Applications for an extended storage periods of gametes or embryos or the removal of embryos from storage (s31-34A) may be determined by the Chairperson or a single member determined by the Chairperson (s85(2)(b)), however, in practice applications of this nature are more commonly considered by a full division of the Panel.

-> The Panel currently consists of a total of 19 members, including the Chairperson and three Deputy Chairpersons.
+The Panel currently consists 12 members, including the Chairperson and two Deputy Chairpersons.

-> The Panel is not authorised to employ staff so is supported by the following Department of Health and Human Services staff:
+The Panel is not authorised to employ staff so is supported by the following Department of Health and Human Services staff: